 Susan R. Cullman ’67 – President, Joseph F. Cullman Institute for Patient Care at Mt.
 Sinai Hospital, New York.
 Co-Chair, Republican Pro-Choice Coalition (1991-2002).
 Co-Founder and Board Member, National Alliance to End Homelessness (1983-93).
 Former Trustee of Choate Rosemary Hall.

-Nathaniel Simons ’83 – Principal at Renaissance Technologies, a hedge fund manager, where he has worked since 1994.
+Nathaniel Simons ’83 – Co-founder of Prelude Ventures and former Principal at Renaissance Technologies, a hedge fund manager.
 He has been the portfolio manager of the Meritage Fund since its inception in 1997.
 He sits on the board of Habitot, a Berkeley children’s museum, and Sea Change Foundation, a private foundation devoting its annual grants to addressing the serious threats posed by global climate change.